symfony/symfony-docs/reference/forms/types/datetime.rst

 **type**: ``string`` **default**: ``Symfony\Component\Form\Extension\Core\Type\DateTimeType::HTML5_FORMAT``

-If the ``widget`` option is set to ``single_text``, this option specifies the format of the input, i.e. how Symfony will interpret the given input as a datetime string.
+If the ``widget`` option is set to ``single_text``, this option specifies the format of the input, e.g. how Symfony will interpret the given input as a datetime string.
 It defaults to the `datetime local`_ format which is used by the HTML5 ``datetime-local`` field.
 Keeping the default value will cause the field to be rendered as an ``input`` field with ``type="datetime-local"``.